 Can I email papers and pay for service with a credit card?

-No, We do not currently accept electronic payment or credit card for service and do NOT accept civil papers by email.
+No. We do NOT currently accept electronic payment or credit cards for service and do NOT accept civil papers by email.

 Can I bring the papers to you at the Sheriff’s Station?

 Yes.
 However, you must make an appointment with the civil unit to schedule this.
 The Bridgeport Office service counter has variable hours and the civil office is staffed Mon- Thursday.